sst/examples/graphql-apollo/README.md

-# How to create an Apollo GraphQL API with serverless
+# How to create an Apollo GraphQL API

 An example serverless app created with SST.